Available in Classic and VPC

-This section describes the object life cycle management method that sets objects to be automatically deleted at a desired time.
-You can set the life cycle using the X-Delete-At or X-Delete-After headers in an object PUT (upload) request or POST request after upload.
-Even if you request and set the X-Delete-After header, it is converted to X-Delete-At and saved.
-To unset the lifecycle, use the X-Remove-Delete-At or X-Remove-Delete-After headers.
+This section explains how to manage object lifecycle to automatically delete objects at a specified time.
+You can set the lifecycle using the X-Delete-At or X-Delete-After header when making a PUT (upload) request or a POST request after the upload.
+Even if you make the request using the X-Delete-After header, it is converted to and saved as X-Delete-At.
+To remove the lifecycle setting, use the X-Remove-Delete-At or X-Remove-Delete-After header.

-Life cycles can be applied on a per-object basis.
-If the object to set the life cycle thereof is uploaded to DLO or SLO, you must set the life cycle of the segment object and manifest object respectively.
+The lifecycle can be applied to individual objects.
+If the object to which the lifecycle is being applied was uploaded as a DLO or SLO, you must set the lifecycle separately for both the segment object and the manifest object.

-Objects deleted by life cycle settings cannot be recovered.
+Objects deleted through lifecycle settings cannot be recovered.

-An example of setting the life cycle by including the X-Delete-At or X-Delete-After header in the object upload (PUT) request is as follows:
+An example of setting the lifecycle by including the X-Delete-At or X-Delete-After header in an object upload (PUT) request is as follows:

 Syntax